jabranham/personal-website/_posts/2015-09-15-reference-management.md

 That's how you'll link up the references in your LaTeX (or markdown or whatever) file to the references in your .bib file.
 Lucky for us, we don't actually have to remember how to format all this.
 Do google scholar search, and underneath the reference that we want, click "cite" then click "BibTeX" in the window that pops up.
 It should then pop up with information similar to what I've posted above.
+I very rarely actually ever look at the bib file directly, since there are tons of great programs out there that will generate it for you.

 Let me be clear - this .bib file is all you need to do reference management from a LaTeX document.
 Everything else I suggest here are simply tools to make it easier to manage your .bib file or to integrate it into your writing.